frcooper/picard-plugin-album-artist-website/README.md

 7. Completes album tasks via `api.complete_album_task()`

 The implementation uses Python's `threading.Lock` for thread-safe queue management and coordinates with Picard's album loading system through the task API.

+## Releasing

+This repository uses tags to publish releases.
+Creating a tag `vX.Y.Z` triggers a GitHub Action that creates a GitHub Release with notes listing all commits since the previous tag.

+To bump the version (updates `MANIFEST.toml` and this README), commit, tag, and push:

+- `python scripts/bump_version.py --bump patch`

+Or set an explicit version:

+- `python scripts/bump_version.py --new-version 2.0.0`